ZeroOneStudio/rubykassa/README.md

 [Zero One]: http://zeroone.st

 Yet another Ruby wrapper for [Robokassa API][].
+Make Robokassa to work with your Rails project without pain.
 Rubykassa took the best from [robokassa gem][] and [Active Merchant Robokassa integration] but easier to use and setup.

 [Robokassa API]: http://robokassa.ru/ru/Doc/Ru/Interface.aspx
 [robokassa gem]: https://github.com/shaggyone/robokassa